cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 This means that some pairs of
 transactions are comparable and, thus, have and order, while others not.

+#### Network-wide consistency

+The properties presented so far may be interpreted as per-node properties.
+However, we need to define some network-wide properties in order for a mempool QoS implementation to be useful and predictable for the whole appchain network.
+These properties are expressed in terms of consistency of the information, configuration and behaviour across nodes in the network.

+:parking: _Property_ **Consistent transaction classes**: For any transaction `tx`, and any two correct nodes $p$ and $q$ that receive `tx` for the first time,
+$p$ and $q$ MUST have the same the set of transaction classes and their relative priority and configuration, as long as `tx` has not been included in a block.

+> TODO: Do we really need to require that the `tx` hasn't been decided?
+Isn't it adding complexity for nothing?
+> Besides, it break modularity, as we use a consensus concept in the mempool.

+The property is only required to hold for on-the-fly transactions: if a node receives a (late) transaction that has already been decided, this property does not enforce anything.
+The same goes for duplicate transactions.
+Notice that, if this property does not hold, it is not possible to guarantee any property across the network, such as transaction latency as defined above.

+:parking: _Property_ **Consistent transaction classification**: For any transaction `tx` and any two correct nodes $p$ and $q$ that receive `tx` for the first time,
+$p$'s application MUST classify `tx` into the same transaction class as $q$'s application, as long as `tx` has not been included in a block.

+This property only makes sense when the previous property (_consistent transaction classes_) defined above holds.
+Even if we ensure consistent transaction classes, if this property does not hold, a given transaction may not receive the same classification across the network and it will thus be impossible to reason about any network-wide guarantees we want to provide that transaction with.

+Additionally, it is important to note that these two properties also constrain the way transaction classes and transaction classification logic can evolve in an existing implementation.
+If either transaction classes or classification logic are not modified in a coordinated manner in a working system, there will be at least a period where the these two properties may not hold for all transactions.

 ## Alternative Approaches